 And if you’re not composting at all, but just throwing food in the garbage to end up in a landfill, well, there are no benefits whatsoever.
 There are only losses, for yourself and the environment.

-So if you want to start wasting less food in order to help the environment as well as keep more money in your pocket, you’ll love these actionable tips and tricks.
+So if you want to start wasting less food to help the environment as well as keep more money in your pocket, you’ll love these actionable tips and tricks.

 This post contains affiliate links which means I may receive a commission at no extra cost to you should you click through and make a purchase.